-The Adult Reentry Grant Program was established through the Budget Act of 2018 (Senate Bill 840, Chapter 29, Statute of 2018) and appropriated $50,000,000 in funding for competitive awards to community-based organizations to support offenders formerly incarcerated in state prison.
-The Budget Act requires that $25 million be available for rental assistance, $15 million for the rehabilitation of existing property or buildings for housing offenders released from prison, and $9.35 million to support the warm handoff and reentry of offenders transitioning from prison to communities.
-This grant is currently in development and awards are anticipated to be made by June 30, 2019.
+The Adult Reentry Grant (ARG) Program was established through the Budget Act of 2018 (Senate Bill 840, Chapter 29, Statute of 2018) and appropriated $50,000,000 in funding for competitive awards to community-based organizations to support offenders formerly incarcerated in state prison.
+The Budget Act requires that funding be allocated as follows:

 The JAG Program, authorized under 34 U.S.C.
 Sections 10151-10158 provides states and local governments with funding to support l various federal Program Purpose Areas (PPAs); California’s Multi-Year Strategy for the JAG Program established the priority PPAs as: (1) Prevention and Education, (2) Law Enforcement, and (3) Courts, Prosecution, and Defense and Indigent Defense.

 For information about the 2019-2021 JAG grant program and the Request for Proposals for the JAG awards anticipated in October 2019 click here.

 For information about the prior JAG grants – (Grant Cycle March 1, 2015 – December 31, 2018) click here.